zerotohero-dev/volkan-uses-z2h-dev/docs/index.md

 * [BetterDisplay](https://github.com/waydabber/BetterDisplay#readme): BetterDisplay
   is a truly wonderful tool!
-It lets you convert your displays to fully scalable screens, manage display configuration overrides, allows brightness and color control, provides XDR/HDR brightness upscaling.
+It lets you convert your displays to fully scalable screens, manage display configuration overrides.
+It allows brightness and color control, provides XDR/HDR brightness upscaling.
 I use it as a mirror monitor to my 1080p monitor during streaming.
 * [Flip Clock](https://www.amazon.com/gp/product/B00HZDLNWO): I use this as a clock overlay on my stream.
 It’s especially useful when you need a countdown timer.
-* [Sorry No Sorry](https://sorrynotsorry.resn.co.nz/): I use this to drop quick notifications like “5min break; BRB” on my stream.
+* [Sorry No Sorry](https://sorrynotsorry.resn.co.nz/): I use this to drop quick notifications like “*5min break; BRB*” on my stream.
 * [Wirecast](https://www.telestream.net/wirecast/): I use this to stream to multiple platforms at the same time.
 * [Farrago](https://rogueamoeba.com/farrago/): I use this to play sound effects